andrew/ultimate-awesome/README.md

 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
 - [awesome-fastai](https://github.com/iam-Shashank/awesome-fastai) - Collection of fastai resources: blog posts, twitter threads etc.
-- [Cyber-Christmas](https://github.com/kaiiyer/Cyber-Christmas) - A curated list of resources for Cyber Professionals.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and